 - Gather all the ingredients first.

-To make kombu dashi: In a measuring cup (or a large pot), add 4 cups water and kombu and let it steep.
+- To make dashi: In a measuring cup (or a large pot), add 4 cups water and kombu and let it steep.
 You can do this process overnight or as soon as you start preparing.
+This is kombu dashi.
+If you’re using dashi powder or dashi packet, follow this tutorial, and use it at Step 12.

 - Cut the pork belly into 1 inch (2.5 cm) pieces.